bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ## Detecting new, invalid, and duplicate tags

 The event `new-tags` will be emitted whenever new tags are added, tags that do not pass validation, or duplicate tags are not added.
-The event handler will receive three arrays as it's aruments:
+The event handler will receive three arrays as it's arguments:

 - `validTags` (tags that were successfully added)
 - `invalidTags` (tags that did not pass validation)
 - `duplicateTags` (tags that were not added as they would be a duplicate of existing or validTags).

 ## Custom rendering with default scoped slot